 Chief Executive Officer

-Robert Goldsmith joined Isles of Scilly Steamship Group as Chief Executive Officer in February 2014.
+Robert replaced the longstanding former Chief Executive, Jeff Marston, in February 2014.
 Previously he undertook the role of Commercial Project Director at Manchester Airports Group for its equity sale and subsequent acquisition of London Stansted Airport.
 He has worked in the aviation industry for over 24 years holding senior roles at seven airports within the UK and overseas including Managing Director of Bournemouth Airport, Managing Director of Humberside Airport and General Manager Business Development for Adelaide and Gold Coast Airports in Australia.
 He is also a Director of the Islands’ Tourism and Business Partnership and was previously a Director of the Hull and Humber Chamber of Commerce.

 Chief Financial Officer & Company Secretary